-As a certified RISING PLACES Practitioner, you’ll be able to help them quickly plug the gaps to greatly boost their success and ROI.
+As a certified RISING PLACES Facilitator, you’ll be able to help them quickly plug the gaps to greatly boost their success and ROI.
 With a deep understanding of the RECONOMICS Process, you will be able to help any revitalization or resilience effort be both more effective and more efficient.

 You’ll also be able to help organizations—government, non-profit or for-profit—find their ideal place within that process, either to grow or to fulfill their mission.
 Lastly, you’ll be able to do the same for individuals—such as politicians, investors and entrepreneurs—helping them achieve success in a way that improves life for everyone.

 The passing score for tests is 70%.
 You must complete Course One and Course Two before starting Course Three.